 Have an Attorney on Your Side

-Your attorney should have extensive experience in common interest developments.
-Your attorney will help you in the preparation of development articles, bylaws and CCRs; the attorney you hire must have approved MMD (Master Management Documents) with the BRE (Bureau of Real Estate).
+Your attorney should have extensive experience in common-interest developments.
+Your attorney will help you in the preparation of development articles, bylaws and CCRs; the attorney you hire must have approved MMD (Master Management Documents) with the DRE (Department of Real Estate).
 Here is why these documents are important:

-- You can greatly reduce the BRE review time with these documents because of your attorney’s prior acceptance of the BRE required info and review process.
+- You can greatly reduce the DRE review time with these documents because of your attorney’s prior acceptance of the DRE required info and review process.